Adam Zindani

-Adam Zindani (born 5 March 1972) is an English rhythm guitarist for the Welsh-based rock group Stereophonics, and the lead vocalist and rhythm guitarist for the Birmingham-based band Casino.
-His debut solo single, "What About Love", is due to be released 14 October 2022, and his debut album, Black Eyes Blue, is set to be released 24 March 2023.
+Adam Zindani (born 5 March 1972) is an English guitarist for the Welsh-based rock group Stereophonics, and the lead vocalist and rhythm guitarist for the Birmingham-based band Casino.
+His debut solo single, "What About Love", was released on 14 October 2022, and his debut album, Black Eyes Blue, was released 24 March 2023.

 Casino

 The band were signed to Polydor Records in 2006 and changed their name to SpiderSimpson, after a character from a cult film.
 They recorded what was then going to be their debut album at Studio 606 in Los Angeles with record producer Nick Raskulinecz.
 The band were not happy with the original track order of the album, and saw the recording rejected by Polydor.

 In the autumn 2006 they completed the Kerrang!
 Radio Breakthrough Tour with other newly signed bands, followed by a UK tour in December.
 But in 2007, Zindani became involved with touring with Stereophonics as their live guitarist.
 Then in 2008, the future of Casino was put in doubt when Zindani was made a permanent member of Stereophonics.
 In May 2011 Adam announced on Kerrang!
 Radio that the band signed a record deal and they were going to release an album.
 This turned out to be 2009s “The Spider Simpson Incident” and was a re-recording of their rejected album, with added new songs.
 Since then they have done several gigs in Birmingham and London in between Stereophonics gigs.
 In late 2012 two singles were released, 'Runaway' and 'Rise and Fall', followed by the release of album 'Heavy Fever'.